KPajak409/Concrete-cracks-segmentation/README.md

 # Concrete-cracks-segmentation
-Safety grants important role in buildings and roads made of concrete.
+Safety grants important role in structures and roads made of concrete.
 Cracks in concrete can lead to dangerous situations and may put human lives in danger.
 Premature detection of this cracks can prevent such situations.
-The Concrete Cracks Segmentation project aims to develop a model that can accurately identify and segment cracks in concrete images.
+Building Inspection is done for the evaluation of rigidity and tensile strength of the building.
+Crack detection plays a main role in the building inspection, finding the cracks and determining the building health.
+The Concrete Cracks Segmentation project aims to develop a model that can precisely identify and segment cracks in concrete images.
 This project utilizes computer vision techniques and deep learning algorithms to simplify the process of crack detection, enabling efficient assessment and maintenance of concrete structures.

 <h3 align="left">Languages and Tools:</h3>